POLITICAL PARTIES IN THE

 Possibly spurred on by its failed attempt to abolish the Legislative Council in 1997-98, in June 1999 the Liberal Party placed newspaper advertisements seeking candidates for preselection at the next Legislative Council elections, due in August 1999.
 In the end it did not endorse anyone for the 1999 election.
 However in December 1999 the Liberal Party formally endorsed candidates for the southern seat of Wellington (Peter Thiessen) and the northern seat of Paterson (Dianne Porteous) which were coming up for election in May 2000.
 Both candidates were unsuccessful and no candidates were endorsed in the following elections.

-Currently (March 2018) there is one endorsed Members of the Liberal Party, Hon.
-Leonie Hiscutt MLC.
+Currently (May 2018) there are two endorsed Members of the Liberal Party, Hon.
+Leonie Hiscutt MLC and Hon.
+Jane Howlett MLC.

 Maintained by Computer Services, Parliament of Tasmania.